LIME-ESA/lime_tbx/docs/content/analysis.md

   - **NFR108-A** : The TBX must accept coefficients that also include data for the 1088 CIMEL photometer's 2130 nanometer band.
   - **NFR108-B** : The TBX must accept coefficients made for a different response function, for the wavelengths specified in the coefficients.
 - **NFR109**: The ESA satellites available for selection must include METOP first generation: METOP-A, METOP-B and METOP-C.
-- **NFR110**: The simulation input for series of lunar observations (FR107) must be done via an input file.
+- **NFR110**: The simulation input for multi-parameter series of lunar observations (**FR107**) must be provided via an input file.
 - **NFR111**: The satellites for **FR108** must be defined using Orbit Scenario Files (OSF) or Three-Line Element Set (TLE/3LE) files.
+- **NFR112**: The simulation input for multi-parameter series of lunar observations (**FR107**) must allow multiple entries of selenographic coordinates, where all selenographic coordinates can vary independently.

 ### 2. Comparisons